-Many parents complain that their children are shy, nervous and have fear of trying new things.
+Many parents complain that their children lack self-confidence, that they are shy, nervous and have fear of trying new things.
 It is also a common complain that kids can’t chose and can’t decide, therefore parents decide for them.
-When I ask them if the child plays any sports or take part in any physical activity, the answer is a –no.
+When I ask them if the child plays any sports or take part in any physical activity, the answer is a — no.

 For any sustained employment your child has to be a good team player, he or she has to be able to make decision based on sound evaluation of the seen information, act accurately and efficiently, be respectful, help others, be considerate, admit mistake, correct, forgive and move on, be on time, see things clearly an handle stress calmly, be honest, play be the rules and reach the goal.

 If kids graduating out of college and university are not ready for the real word we must look at the “training”/ schooling what they went through.
 What made them shy, indecisive, depressed and unsure?

 Then let’s look at country where sport and physical education is built in the curriculum and children early age on exposed to movement training – educating the physical body in a developmentally appropriate; by an age and gender specific method, which brings the above mentioned human characteristics as automatic behavior into children then allow them to grow into sound and balanced adult.

 It must be realized that any of these aspects today for success can’t be taught in the class room.
 The human character is grown on sport fields and play grounds and gymnasium, where a trained physical educator or junior coach leads the specialized sessions for maximal learning output.

 For most of you who has not been exposed to the human developmental power of physical activity, I like to show you here just how it happens.